-Students participating in hybrid distance education will be incorporating both distance education and on ground education.
-Students will practice technical skills both via distance education and on ground.
-Students will receive distance education instruction via asynchronous methodology.
+Students participating in hybrid distance education will be incorporating both distance education and on campus education.
+Students will receive distance education instruction via synchronous methodology.
 Students and instructors will interact virtually at least every 50 minutes via video lecture, question and answer sessions, situational problem scenarios, collaborative assignments, student presentations, discussion boards, participation in an activity or other means to verify active engagement in the curriculum leading to meeting learning outcomes and course objectives.
 Students will use a Learning Management System (LMS) to complete assignments, activities, readings, discussions, collaborations, etc. Instructors monitor in real time student participation with live engagement, discussions, and collaborations.
 Students are required to attend specified distance education sessions with a qualified instructor to be eligible for clock hours.